biotite-dev/gecos/doc/intro.rst

 There are dozens of different color spaces with *RGB* probably being the most common one.
-Despite its popularity, the *RGB* color space does not do well when it comes to perceptual linearity:
+Despite its popularity, the *RGB* color space does not do well when it comes to perceptual uniformity:
 Changing an *RGB* color value by a particular amount does not result in a visual difference of the same amount.
-Due to this issue *Gecos* uses the *CIE L\*a\*b\** color space instead, that behaves perceptually approximately linear.
+Due to this issue *Gecos* uses the *CIE L\*a\*b\** color space instead, that behaves perceptually approximately uniform.
 The color space consists of three components:

    - **L\*** - The lightness of the color. ``0`` is completely black and